Miguelrl17/Miguelrl17/README.md

-# Hola, My name is Miguel and I am a second year computer science student at UC Irvine 👋
+# Hola, My name is Miguel and I am a third year computer science student at UC Irvine 👋
-<a>I am intreseted in various things, but my current intrestest lies in between the world of computing and buisness and where these two fields can come together to create a postivie impact.
-As of right now, I creating various projects to show off my skills in this field, More specically I have co-created a web-crawler for one of my classes; Hopefully soon I will publish more work on personal projects of mine.
+<a>As a passionate software engineer with a keen interest in the intersection of technology and business, I've dedicated my efforts to developing innovative solutions.
+My experience in machine learning and data mining has equipped me with the tools to extract valuable insights from complex datasets.

+I've applied these skills to various projects, including the development of an Airbnb clone, where I delved into data analysis to optimize pricing strategies and user experiences.
+Additionally, I've created web crawlers to gather and process large amounts of data, enabling me to conduct in-depth research and generate data-driven insights.

+I'm excited to continue exploring new opportunities and contributing to projects that leverage the power of data to drive positive change
 <p align="center">
   <a href="https://github.com/Miguelrl17"><img src="https://github-readme-stats.vercel.app/api?username=Miguelrl17&hide_border=true&show_icons=true" </a>
 </p>